 Urine albumin excretion

-Urine albumin excretion should be measured annually in all diabetic patients, starting at diagnosis for type 2 diabetics and 5 years after diabetes onset in type 1 diabetics.
+Urine albumin excretion should be measured annually in all people with diabetes, starting at diagnosis in type 2 diabetes and 5 years after diabetes onset in type 1 diabetes.
 Urine albumin excretion should be measured using an albumin-to-creatinine ratio (ACR) in a random urine sample.
 Urine dipstick is not an appropriate test because it only detects urine albumin excretion exceeding 300-500 mg/L and is susceptible to error due to urine volume and dilution.

 ACR indexes urine albumin to urine creatinine concentration, which corrects for changes in urine dilution.
 ACR is also preferable to albumin excretion rate as the latter requires a timed urine collection, which is cumbersome and error-prone.
 ACR can be transiently increased in setting of fever, exercise, poor glycemic control, uncontrolled hypertension, decompensated congestive heart failure, high dietary protein intake and in presence of urinary tract infections.
-Therefore, an abnormal urine albumin excretion should be confirmed by 2-3 repeat ACRs over the subsequent 3-6 months.
+Therefore, an abnormal urine albumin excretion should be confirmed in 2 of 3 repeat ACRs over the 3-6 months.

 Glomerular filtration rate

 Serum creatinine should be measured yearly starting at diagnosis of type 2 diabetes and 5 years after diabetes onset of type 1 diabetes, with changes to medications known to affect or be affected by kidney disease, and with acute illness.
-Serum creatinine should be used to estimate GFR using a validated estimating equation (currently Modification of Diet in Renal Disease [MDRD]), which also incorporates patient age, sex, and race.
-Estimated GFR < 60 mL/min/1.73m2 is abnormal and is used to grade severity of DKD (Table Y- CKD section).
+Serum creatinine should be used to estimate GFR using validated estimating equations (Modification of Diet in Renal Disease [MDRD] or Chronic Kidney Disease Epidemiology Collaboration [CKD-EPI]), which also incorporate patient age, sex, and race.
+Estimated GFR <90 mL/min/1.73 m2 is abnormal and is used to grade severity of DKD.

 Referral to nephrologist

-Kidney biopsy: Kidney biopsy is not commonly performed in diabetic patients with kidney disease unless their clinical course is not consistent with DKD (eg, acute loss of kidney function or rise in proteinuria) or if they display signs of other causes of kidney disease (eg, hematuria, an active urinary sediment).
+Kidney biopsy: Kidney biopsy is not commonly performed in diabetic patients with kidney disease unless their clinical course is not consistent with DKD (e.g., acute loss of kidney function or rise in proteinuria) or if they display signs of other causes of kidney disease (e.g., hematuria, an active urinary sediment).
+As discussed above, absence of diabetic retinopathy, particularly in people with type 1 diabetes and kidney disease may be an indication for a biopsy to confirm the etiology of kidney disease.
 Some of the relative contraindications for kidney biopsy are small hyperechoic kidneys (<9cm) which suggest chronic irreversible disease (and likely fibrosed and pathologically uninformative tissue), solitary native kidney, severe hypertension and uncorrectable bleeding diatheses.